-Reviewing my sketching kit in preparation for our Travel Sketching workshop in Tuscany in May.
+Reviewing my sketching kit in preparation for our Travel Sketching workshop in Dubrovnik in April 2019.
 My most important consideration in selecting my materials is to keep my kit as simple, compact and lightweight as possible.
 All the items below, except for the sketchbook fit in a small pencil case.

 My preference is for a hardback watercolour sketchbook in a size A5.
 The hard cover allows you to work without a table or board, and the size is compact, while allowing for a larger spread across 2 pages.
 These are my favourites:

 Stillman and Birn Zeta 5.5 x 8.5in

 Stillman and Birn have a wide range of sketchbooks offering a choice of paper surface – cold pressed or smooth, lightweight or heavier.
 My preference is the Zeta range – the smooth hot pressed paper is best suited for pen drawing and heavy enough for watercolour washes.
 The stitched hardbound book allows for painting across 2 pages

 Watercolour Book A5 from Evans Art Supplies

 Photo shows the Hahnemuhle Watercolour Notebook on top, the Zeta Sketchbook below, to compare the format.
 I prefer the Zeta format which is better suited for drawing tall structures like buildings.

 WATERCOLOUR PAN SET

 I like to use a small set of 12 half pan colours, and there are many brands to choose from.

 Highest artist quality is probably the Schminke Horadam range available from Kennedy Art, Harcourt St (€65 for 12 half pan set)